Jeffelini/Hex-Clock/README.md

-# Hex-Clock gotten from youtube tutorial
+# Hex-Clock displays the colours presented by the time based of the hex-code